EntireTwix/CCash/README.md

 ### Connected Services

 Go to `{ip}/BankF/help` to see the bank's methods.
-Using the Bank's API allows (you/others) can (make/use) connected services that utilize the bank, a couple ideas are
+Using the Bank's API allows (you/others) to (make/use) connected services that utilize the bank, a couple ideas are

 - a Market
 - Gambling